What is a Virtual Receptionist? (and How it Benefits You)

 Receptionists follow detailed call scripts, escalation rules, and FAQs you provide.
 The good ones (yes, like us) also train continuously and offer custom onboarding.

 But it's important to remember that a virtual receptionist is not a virtual assistant.
-While a virtual receptionist can answer FAQ about your business, it won't know detailed information about your business that only you or your upper management would know.
+While it can answer FAQ about your business, it won't know detailed information about your business that only you or your upper management would know.

 A virtual assistant often helps one specific business with a wide range of administrative tasks.
 A virtual receptionist, by contrast, is typically employed by a professional answering service.
 They'll handle calls for multiple clients, not just one (just like a front desk receptionist would, but virtually and with award-winning customer service training).